FACTBOX-Airlines suspend China flights due to coronavirus

 Abu Dhabi's Etihad Airways said passenger flights between Beijing and Nagoya, in Japan, had been temporarily suspended due to low travel demand.
 FINNAIR

 Finland's Finnair said on Jan.
-31 it was cancelling all flights to mainland China between Feb.
+31 it was canceling all flights to mainland China between Feb.
 6 and Feb.
 29 and to Guangzhou between Feb.
 5 and March 29.
 KENYA AIRWAYS

 Kenya Airways said on Jan.
 31 it has suspended all flights to China until further notice.
 LION AIR